 - The City’s Transportation and Stormwater Department has convened a Working Group to develop safe street design recommendations for one of the most dangerous ½ mile section of University Avenue.
 The Working Group involves city staff and community representatives.
 This is a highly effective model and we would favor this approach for other corridors moving forward.

-With this memo, Circulate SD is asking City Councilmembers to continue support for Vision Zero by prioritizing funding for biking and walking infrastructure improvements along Vision Zero corridors, specifically those projects outlined in a variety of adopted plans.
-The requests are organized by priority based on crash data and location in an underserved community.
+Circulate urges the City to also prioritize Vision Zero requests based on crash data and location in an underserved community.
 We also hope to discuss these as part of the Task Force.